Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 Note:

-'all'does not mean all scenarios will be recorded via the high-fidelity path- For certain complex scenarios, the SDK will automatically fall back to snapshot
+'all'does not mean all scenarios will be recorded completely via the high-fidelity path- For some complex scenarios, the SDK will automatically fall back to snapshot

 replayCanvasQuality¶